tlacy1000/friend-finder/README.md

-# friend-finder is app that matches friends via compatibility survey using node and express.
+# friend-finder is an app that matches friends via compatibility survey using node and express.